gabrieldansereau/ms_downscaling_metawebs/README.md

 statistic [@Youden1950IndRat], the same metric used by @Strydom2022FooWeb at an intermediate step while building the metaweb.
-The four sampling options were intended to explore how uncertainty and variation in the species distributions can affect the metaweb result and doing so reproduce some of the filterings that create the local network realizations [@Poisot2015SpeWhy].
+The four sampling options were intended to explore how uncertainty and variation in the species distributions can affect the metaweb result.
 We expected thresholding to have a more pronounced effect on network structure as it should reduce the number of links by removing many of the rare interactions [@Poisot2016StrPro].
 Meanwhile, we expected random sampling to create spatial heterogeneity compared to the mean probabilities, as including some extreme values should confound the potential effects of environmental gradients.
+We chose option 1 as the default to present results as it is intuitive and essentially represents the result of a probabilistic SDM [as in @Gravel2019BriElt].

 Next, the two-species steps were aimed at assigning a probability of observing an interaction between two species in a given site.
-For each species pair, we multiplied the product of the two species' occurrence probabilities (_P(co-occurrence_; Fig. 1) (obtained using the one of the sampling options above) by their interaction probability in the Canadian metaweb.
+For each species pair, we multiplied the product of the two species' occurrence probabilities (_P(co-occurrence_); Fig. 1) (obtained using the one of the sampling options above) by their interaction probability in the Canadian metaweb.
 For cases where species in the Canadian metaweb were considered as the same species by the GBIF Backbone Taxonomy (the reconciliation step mentioned earlier), we used the